gbekhrad/Parenthesis/README.md

-# Assignment 1
+# Parenthesis

 Gabriella (Gabi) Bekhrad
-gbekhrad@chapman.edu
-CPSC 354-03
-Professor Weinberger
+gabimbek@gmail.com

 ## Overview:
-Assignment 1 contains 2 simple python programs. parenthesis.py outputs the string yes if the input is a string with balanced parentheses, and no if it is not. calculator.py takes an arithmetic expression built from numbers, parentheses, and operations +, *, ^, and displays the result.
+Repo contains 2 simple python programs. parenthesis.py outputs the string yes if the input is a string with balanced parentheses, and no if it is not. calculator.py takes an arithmetic expression built from numbers, parentheses, and operations +, *, ^, and displays the result.
 High-level, detailed pverview of the methods and functions are provided in the file specs.md.